Saturday, January 9, 2021

 micros library is almost the same as millis but for microseconds.
 The overflow is between 255 microseconds and 584942 years.

-For both libraries the user can select which timer to use: Timer0, Timer1 or Timer2.
+For both libraries the user can select which timer to use: Timer0, Timer1, Timer2, Timer3 or Timer4.

-In the case of millis library it is recommended that all the active ISR must take less than 1 millisecond to complete otherwise the millis timer interrupt will be delayed.
+In the case of millis library, it is recommended that other interrupts take less than 1 millisecond to complete otherwise the millis timer interrupt will be delayed.
 For the micros the ISRs must finish in less than 100 microseconds.
 The faster the CPU clock the better.

 For the milliseconds and microseconds variable decide if you really need a 32 or 64 variable (long and long long) because the bigger the variable the longer it takes to increment it.
 For example on a 1MHz CPU it takes about 77 microseconds to increment a long long variable.